Combo Levels--GJCW

 - Have multiple years of experience improvising (have taken multiple solos) over tunes in jazz band or while playing in jazz combos

-- Are comfortable improvising over ii-V-I’s and other chord progressions in multiple keys
+- Are comfortable improvising over ii-V-I’s and other chord progressions in multiple keys, able to target and lead into chord tones

 - Can play swing, Latin, and jazz waltz tunes with a good sense of time and feel